 - International Admissions and Services—recruits and facilitates the admission and enrollment of students from around the world who would like to obtain an education at Western Michigan University.

-- International Student Activities—facilitates regular and ongoing international activities on campus, such as an International Festival and a week-long celebration of International Education Week.
+- Global Engagement Activities—facilitates regular and ongoing international activities on campus, such as an International Festival and a week-long celebration of International Education Week.

 - Study Abroad—creates and facilitates study abroad opportunities for WMU students.